homebridge/HAP-NodeJS-examples/README.md

 This repository is designed to give some examples on how to use [HAP-NodeJS](https://github.com/homebridge/HAP-NodeJS) as a library to create your own HomeKit enabled accessories.

-This repository contains examples written in Typescript as well in Javascript
+This repository contains examples written in Typescript as well in Javascript.

+To start with one of the examples, ensure you have Node.js installed and then navigate into the folder for the respective example and follow the instructions defined in the README of the example.

 ### Typescript